Food security and the fourth estate in Kenya’s coast

-The journalists’ voices in the food security discussion were heavily on the role of national government in agricultural production, as well as expectations of donor bodies in aid distribution, around drought prone areas.
+The journalists’ voices in the food security discussion were heavily on the role of national government in agricultural production, as well as expectations of donor bodies in aid distribution, around drought-prone areas.
 However, Route to Food shared insights from reputable researchers Dr Timothy Njagi (Tegemeo Institute) and Dr Obuya Bagaka who is a freelance governance expert, on factors that hinder food security, beyond the (often) small-scale farming context.
-These include: devolved county government priorities, responsibilities and plans; the media’s gaps and opportunities in the food security discourse; and the prospects of setting the media agenda on food security.
+These include devolved county government priorities, responsibilities and plans; the media’s gaps and opportunities in the food security discourse; and the prospects of setting the media agenda on food security.

 Facilitated by renowned journalist Eric Latiff, and backed up by award-winning journalist Judie Kaberia, the duo sought to encourage a change in the narrative amongst coastal reporters.
 The essence of spin, retelling stories from different angles and looking beyond the traditional sources of information to challenge the status quo as well as build one’s brand, were some of the key philosophies shared.

 The journalists took to the two media icons like fish to water.
-In their assignments to present story pitch ideas their industriousness and learning was evident.
+In their assignments to present story pitch ideas, their industriousness and learning were evident.
 Four pitches were eventually selected for information-based support on the basis of the following criteria: story mapping, story angles, research and production, the food rights beat and broadcasting/ publication avenues.
 Coming from Mombasa and Kilifi counties, the Route to Food will collaborate with the winners to assist them in crafting unique stories that capture the essence of food politics and food security.